These best ever vegetarian enchiladas you will ever eat.

 I named these the best ever veggie enchiladas, because…well.. they are the BEST enchiladas I’ve ever eaten.
 I cannot wait for you to try these!

-These veggie enchiladas have now become a staple in our house, and we fight over the leftovers!
+These vegetarian enchiladas have now become a staple in our house, and we fight over the leftovers!

 First, cook your garlic, onion, and bell pepper until the onion is translucent.